Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Acknowledgements
 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork by confirming me some educated guesses I had to do and giving me some informations only accessible from the deep web.
 - [2BitWizard](https://github.com/2BitWizard), original author, for bringing the project to fruition.
-Thanks also for sending me some early prototypes for testing in 2023, unfortunately at about the same time I left all social media and nearly a full year before I found time and motivation to dive again into the project and make it.
-Sadly I have no contact with him anymore and the main branch seems inactive now.
-This why I've decided to open this fork.
 - [2BitToy](https://ko-fi.com/2bittoy/) for his great/neat camera mods.
 Don't forget [donation](https://ko-fi.com/s/a4d7bd649a) if you appreciate this mod.